wonkodv/hanstool/README.md

 Scripts are imported as submodules of `Env`. `a.10.py` will be accessible as `Env.a`, (and of course as Env['a']).

+### Script Numbering
+The shipped scripts use a numbering scheme, where some areas are reserved for use by the (current or future) shipped scripts while all others can be used by user scripts to modify, extend, ... or undo what the shipped scripts do
+*   0-9:    Load and Populate `Env`
+*   20-29:  Functions and Commands that operate on the HT
+*   40-49:  Useful / exemplary commands

+The user scripts can use the following areas:
+*   10-19:  Modify Environment
+*   30-39:  Modify Functions that operate on HT
+*   50-99:  Functions commands, ...
+*   100:    Unnumbered Scripts are assigned the sortkey 100
+*   100..:  Meta stuff after all commands, functions, ... are already defined

+The recommended use is to put your user scripts with numbering from the UserRange in `~/.config/ht3`

+### Extra scripts

+The extra scripts in `/extra_scripts` are not loaded by default, as they are very specific.

 Some Default Commands
 -----------------